forkkit/supertokens-node-mysql-ref-jwt/README.md

 # SuperTokens
 ## About
-This is a library that implements user session management for websites that run on NodeJS with MySQL.
+This is a library written in TypeScript that implements user session management for websites that run on NodeJS with MySQL.
 This is to be used with your backend code.

 It has the following features:
 - It uses short lived access tokens (JWT) and long lived refresh tokens (Opaque)